Skip to main content

 These are not competing frameworks.
 They are the same framework operating at different scales.

-Adaptable Discipline applies CDT to the individual: how a person engineers the conditions that make return possible in their own life and practice.
+Adaptable Discipline applies CDT to the individual: how a person builds the conditions that make return possible in their own life and practice.

-Adaptable Organizations applies CDT to teams and institutions: how an organization engineers the conditions that make collective return possible.
+Adaptable Organizations applies CDT to teams and institutions: how an organization builds the conditions that make collective return possible.

 Because the mechanics are the same, the frameworks reinforce each other.
 Individuals who practice Adaptable Discipline bring return capacity into the organizations they are part of.
-Organizations that build return capacity create conditions where individuals are more likely to develop it.
+Organizations that build return capacity make it easier for individuals to develop it too.